mitrefccace/iam/README.md

 The installation and setup procedures described in this document are to be used in conjunction with the ForgeRock OpenAM version 13.0 _Installation Guide_ and _Getting Started Guide_.
 This document guides you through the entire installation and configuration of OpenAM software for use with ACE Direct.

-## Prerequisites
+## Prerequisites & Assumptions

+1. The OpenAM server is running CentOS Linux.
+Other Linux versions may work, with or without minor modifications to the installation scripts.
-1. Install OpenAM as `root` in the `/root` home folder.
+1. Install OpenAM as `root` in the `/root` home folder of the OpenAM server.
+For all commands below, be `root`.
-1. OpenAM runs behind NGINX.
-See the `nginx` repo.
+1. OpenAM will run behind NGINX.
+See the ACE Direct `nginx` repo.
 1. OpenAM only has a private IP address.
 Do **not** assign it a public IP address.
-1. Certificates

-    * Required to secure the OpenAM login process
+1. Certificates are required to secure the OpenAM login process:

-    * Expected filenames are: `cert.pem` and `key.pem`
+    * This installation expects cert file names: `cert.pem` and `key.pem`
-    * Copy `cert.pem` and `key.pem` to `/root/iam/ssl/`.
-Make sure `root` has full ownership of the files.
-Make sure the certificate files have the proper permissions: `chmod 644 cert.pem key.pem`
-    * Acquired from a trusted certificate authority
+    * Certificates must be acquired from a trusted certificate authority
     * Specify a fully-qualified domain name (FQDN) for the OpenAM server that is _at least_ two levels deep.
 For example: `myopenam.xyz.company.com`
     * Do **not** use underscores (`_`) in the FQDN.
 For example, this is **not** a valid FQDN: `my_host.domain.com`

 1. Execute the `hostname` command and make sure that it matches the FQDN that aligns with the certificates.
 1. Edit `/etc/hosts` to include the **private IP**, **alias**, and **FQDN** for the OpenAM, NGINX, and Node ACE Direct servers.
 1. _Note: If the OpenAM server is running behind a network proxy_, create an entry for the `http_proxy` for wget.
 Depending on your operating system, it may be in `~/.wgetrc` or `/etc/wgetrc`.
-1. Remove the previous Open
+1. You _may_ have to remove any previous OpenAM and Tomcat installations.

 ## Getting Started

 1. Log in as `root`.
 1. Clone this `iam` repository to the `/root` folder on the OpenAM server.
+1. Copy the `cert.pem` and `key.pem` certificates to `/root/iam/ssl/` and modify ownership and permissions:

+    ```bash
+    $  # logged in as root
+    $  cd /root/iam/ssl/
+    $  chown root cert.pem
+    $  chgrp root cert.pem
+    $  chown root key.pem
+    $  chgrp root key.pem
+    $  chmod 644 cert.pem key.pem
+    $
+    ```

 1. Installation overview:

     * Required Software Tools